-- Use the LoadLogicalToken service to create the space for a logical token. - Use the ReadShare service to read each share from the software token. - 3 Use the LoadBlob service to load the key from the key blob.

-4 The user can now perform the services specified in the ACL for this key.
+- 2 Use the ReadShare service to read each share from the software token. - 3 Use the LoadBlob service to load the key from the key blob. - 4 The user can now perform the services specified in the ACL for this key.